alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 Loss = 0.0458
 ```

 OK.
 The model appears to be learning - the loss is decreasing.
-So now that we have done eliminating most of the redundancy, let's more to more interesting stuff.
+So now that we have eliminated most of the redundancy, let's move on to more interesting stuff.

 # Spectral stability and its consequences